ipython/ipython/docs/source/whatsnew/development.rst

   ``placeholder`` attribute, for displaying placeholder text before the user has typed anything.

-* The %load magic can now find the source for objects in the user namespace.
+* The :magic:`load` magic can now find the source for objects in the user namespace.
   To enable searching the namespace, use the ``-n`` option.

   .. sourcecode:: ipython